cocreators-ee/project-template/README.md

 especially anything on the TODO, contribution back to the source would be appreciated.

-You will likely want to delete that file from your own private projects.
+You will likely want to update that file for your own private projects.

 ### Build names